 Docs for the Intecolor 8001 describe these digital modules: CPU, I/O cards, PROM/RAM, Refresh RAM, keyboard, floppy disk, floppy tape recorder, motherboard, Display Generator, LIght Pen.
 These fed a CRT Color monitor; the cards were mounted inside the monitor and powered by it.
 The floppy controller card uses a WD 1771 FDC chip.
 Access to external devices was from the back of the monitor.
 Looking closer at the rear of the monitor, I photographed the nameplate and the 1979 origin date of this computer.
 It was just too much grief to lug the big ancient color monitor home.

 Thousands of these ISC programmable terminals were sold in the 1980's and 90's.
 ISC the company went through a number of other companies, including Rockwell Automation.
-Today (2010), support for ISC products appears to be available from Peripheral Exchange LLC.
-They provide later model ISC products and PC based emulators for those and earlier products including the original 8001.
+Today (2010), support for ISC products WAS available from "intecolorterminals.com" from Peripheral Exchange LLC (that site is not available in 2024).
+They provided later model ISC products and PC based emulators for those and earlier products including the original 8001.

 - Herb Johnson